 Bodies of Work

-Annually, 3Arts partners with Bodies of Work (BOW) to provide three-month residencies that are customized, in-town fellowships for Deaf and disabled artists.
-These residencies are centered on the creation of new work, professional development, and advocacy for Disability Art & Culture and include $1,500 monthly stipends, accessibility support, and more.
+Annually, 3Arts partners with Bodies of Work (BOW) to provide three-month residencies that are customized, in-town opportunities for Deaf and disabled artists.
+These residencies are centered on the creation of new work, professional development, and advocacy for Disability Arts & Culture and include $1,500 monthly stipends, accessibility support, and more.

 Bodies of Work (BOW) is a consortium consisting of two primary organizations anchored at the University of Illinois Chicago (UIC) and the School of the Art Institute of Chicago (SAIC), with secondary partners at UIC’s Disability Cultural Center and Access Living’s Art & Culture Team.